Robert Mandan: Career

-In 1993, he played the Cardassian character Kotan Pa'Dar in the Star Trek: Deep Space Nine episode "Cardassians", and had a role on Married... with Children in the episode "The D'Arcy Files" (1994).
+In 1993, he played the Cardassian diplomat Kotan Pa'Dar in the Star Trek: Deep Space Nine episode "Cardassians", who learned of the survival of a son he had believed lost in a terrorist attack.
+Mandan also had a role on Married... with Children in the episode "The D'Arcy Files" (1994), playing the shady Walter Traugott.
 His return to serials included the roles of Maxwell Hammer, a friend of Minx, on Santa Barbara (1990), Mr. Jonesy (alongside Louise Sorel) on Days of Our Lives from 1997 to 1998, and guest-starring as a judge on General Hospital in early 2006.

 He appeared onstage throughout his career.
 Aside from Applause, he starred in the pre-Broadway version of the 1990s revival of How to Succeed in Business Without Really Trying as J.B.
 Biggley, he played Andrew Wyke in several touring company productions of the Anthony Shaffer mystery, Sleuth, and he was in the 2002 production of A Twilight Romance at the Falcon Theatre in Burbank, California.

 Mandan was a frequent special guest on The $25,000 Pyramid during the 1980s.
 He also appeared on many other game shows, including Match Game, Family Feud, Super Password, Chain Reaction, and Hollywood Squares.